-Trustee Van Allen: No report to share.
+Trustee Van Allen:

-Trustee Nichols: No report to share.
+Trustee Nichols:

 Santa Cruz County Board of Education Minutes, Regular Meeting December 14, 2023

 Student Trustee Alvarez-Delgado:

 He shared that college application deadlines passed for students and many students took advantage of the support from various counselors.
 He also shared that he will be joining the monthly Student Trustee class with Santa Cruz City Schools, working with other student trustees.